Blue Hole: Ichetucknee Spring’s Hidden Treasure

 If you go, please sure that everyone in your group knows to:

 - Avoid making contact with the spring bottom

 - Minimize contact with fragile aquatic plants and grasses

 - Avoid stirring up sediment

 Blue Hole can only be accessed through the North entrance of Ichetucknee Springs State Park.

 It’s accessed by walking down a half mile sand and gravel trail.
 It’s recommended that divers bring a wagon or cart to transport diving gear.
 A cart may sometimes be available for transporting equipment.
 If it is available it will be locked with a combination lock and chain, so you’d need to ask a park ranger for the combination.

-- Must be cave or cavern certified (check difference)
+- Must be cave certified

 - Diving is only permitted in Blue Hole and not the Ichetucknee River or the Head Spring

 - Divers must register with park rangers and pay a small fee.